The Invitation - Theatre 503 - September 2009

 Carve - Tristan Bates Theatre - April 2008

-When a New York gallery debuts his gruesome painting, Carve, struggling artist Josh finally thinks he's hit the big time.
-But when the fictional female subject of his painting appears shivering, angry, and most definitely alive on his Brooklyn fire escape, Josh is forced to confront his assistant and lover Jessa and the dark secrets they've both been harbouring.
+When a New York Gallery debuts his gruesome painting, Carve, struggling artist Josh finally thinks he's hit the big time.
+But when the fictional female subject of his painting appears shivering, angry and most definitely alive on his Brooklyn fire escape, Josh is forced to confront his assistant and lover Jessa and the dark secrets they've both been harbouring.
 In this suspenseful thriller, Josh and Jessa are forced through the rabbit hole to figure out how a supposed figment of Josh's imagination has bloomed into vibrant, desperate life.

 Written by Molly Smith Metzler